daochanio/backend/db/README.md

+This package functions as both a library and an executable.

-This package uses goose for managing the database schema through migrations.
+goose is used for managing the database schema through migrations as an executable.

-This package also uses sqlc for generating type safe go bindings off of the queries
+sqlc is used for generating type safe go bindings from the queries as a library